 The report comes even as government is asking the Reserve Bank to lower the minimum capital requirements by getting it at par with global practices-something the central bank is uncomfortable to meet.

-Most of the required capital has to be infused into the 11 lenders which are under the prompt corrective action (PCA) framework of the RBI, wherein depletion in capital and return on assets, combined with a surge in non-performing assets, has resulted in the severe restrictions on normal operations.
+Most of the required capital has to be infused into the 11 lenders which are under the prompt corrective action (PCA) framework of the RBI, wherein depletion in capital and return on assets, combined with a surge in non-performing assets, has resulted in the severe restrictions on normal operations, it said.